Head to the Eco-Village to learn about the latest and greatest in eco-friendly living!

 - The Market Place: The Market Place is filled with sustainable vendors who explain why their products were created and demonstrate how they work.

 - Live Thrive Atlanta: Founder of CHaRM, the Center for Hard to Recycle Materials, the nonprofit sustainability organization Live Thrive Atlanta will explain how to properly dispose of that hard to handle waste that doesn’t fit into any of the boxes at your curb.
-With the new CHaRM center, opening April 18, 2015, Atlantans will be able to bring these types of waste to be reused and recycled!
+At the CHaRM center, opened in spring of 2015, Atlantans can bring in these types of waste to be reused and recycled!